WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - The Mentor: Became one towards Kudelia between seasons 1 and 2.
 He eventually decides to make her his successor.

 - Odd Name Out: The most Japanese-sounding name in the whole show.
-His name is also written in kanji, as opposed to katakana.
+His name is also written in mostly kanji, as opposed to katakana.

 - Only Sane Man: When the entire Tekkadan is busy avenging their fallen allies, he calmly pointed out that moving on is the only solution.